 The Caring for the Caregiver project has ended.
-From July 2018- March 2020, Family Service Toronto has been providing caregiver education, training and counselling support to people caring for seniors for over 25 years.
-We have received funding from the Ministry of Health to expand our programs to better meet the needs of those who are caring for a senior (family, friend, neighbour, client, spouse).
+From July 2018- March 2020, Family Service Toronto received funding from the Ministry of Health to expand our programs to better meet the needs of those who are caring for a senior (family, friend, neighbour, client, spouse).

-We are looking to connect with people who are currently supporting a senior (55+): family, friend, neighbour, client, spouse.
+We connected with people who were currently supporting a senior (55+): family, friend, neighbour, client, spouse.

 We worked within 7 specific communities: